BillyDoesDev/notificationd/README.md

 ## Execution and API details

+- Create a python virtual environment, activate it and install the dependencies.
+    ```sh
+    python -m venv env
+    source env/bin/activate
+    # env\scripts\activate        # for Windows users

+    pip install -r requirements.txt
+    ```
 - Inside the project directory, run:
     ```sh
     docker compose up --build -d
     ```
-- This will start the docker container.
-Optionally, to view the logs of the web server, run:
+- This will start the docker container, which manages essential dependencies for the project.
+Once that's up, start up your python servers, one for the primary API endpoint, and the other for managing the `RabbitMQ` broker.
     ```sh
-    docker compose logs -f flask-server
+    python main.py
     ```
+    **And in a separate terminal:**
+    ```sh
+    python scripts/receive_v2.py
+    ```

-- The API endpoints are live at `localhost:5050`.
+- The API endpoints are live at `http://localhost:5050`.
 You can head over there in your browser to try out a web client for the API.

 - To access a GUI to the database, you can head over to `http://localhost:8081` to access the `mongo-express` dashboard for the MongoDB database.

-- To shut the server down, simply run:
+- To shut the server down, simply run the following, and kill the python processes:
     ```sh
     docker compose down
     ```